-According to the Notice of Filing by Entities Engaged in Live Streaming Services which was issued by Cyberspace Administration on July 12, 2017, an entity that operates as a transmission platform for live streaming activities shall complete record-filing procedures with local branch of Cyberspace Administration.
-According to the Circular on Strengthening the Administration of Online Live Services which was issued jointly by National Working Group of Attacking Pornography and Illegal Publications, MIIT, Ministry of Public Security, Ministry of Culture and Tourism, SARFT and Cyberspace Administration on August 1, 2018, online live streaming service providers shall fulfill the website ICP filing formalities with competent authority according to applicable laws, and shall fulfill the public security filing formalities with the local public security organs within 30 days of their live services being launched.
-Moreover, the Internet Information Office, Ministry of Public Security, Ministry of Commerce, Ministry of Culture and Tourism, State Administration of Taxation, SAMR, NRTA jointly issued Administrative Measures for Online Live Streaming Marketing (Trial) on April 23, 2021, pursuant to which online livestreaming marketing platforms are required, among other things, to set up a system to internally rank streamers by metrics such as views and transaction volumes, and take heightened regulatory measures in relation to key livestreaming operators.
-In addition, online livestreaming marketing platforms are also required to establish and maintain risk management systems to guard against high-risk marketing activities, including taking measures such as pop-up warnings, limiting traffic, and suspending livestreaming.
-Zhejiang Jixiang obtained ICP filling in March 2021, and obtained the VATS License for online data processing and transaction processing business on May 22, 2019.
-Zhejiang Jixiang obtained the Production and Operation of Broadcasting and Television Programs Permit in April 2021.
+According to the Notice of Filing by Entities Engaged in Live Streaming Services which was issued by the CAC on July 12, 2017, an entity that operates as a transmission platform for live streaming activities shall complete record-filing procedures with local branch of the CAC, and local branch of the CAC shall take the initiative to notify online live-streaming service enterprises within their jurisdiction to conduct record-filing, and urge the relevant enterprises to submit materials on site within 30 days upon receipt of the notice.
+As of the date of this annual report, we have not been informed that we shall make such record-filing by any government authorities.
+According to the Circular on Strengthening the Administration of Online Live Services which was issued jointly by National Working Group of Attacking Pornography and Illegal Publications, the MIIT, the MPS, the Ministry of Culture and Tourism, the SARFT and the CAC on August 1, 2018, online live streaming service providers shall fulfill the website ICP filing formalities with competent authority according to applicable laws, and shall fulfill the public security filing formalities with the local public security organs within 30 days of their live services being launched.
+Moreover, the CAC, the MPS, the MOFCOM, the Ministry of Culture and Tourism, the SAT, the SAMR, the NRTA jointly issued Administrative Measures for Online Live Streaming Marketing (Trial) on April 23, 2021, pursuant to which online live streaming marketing platforms are required, among other things, to set up a system to internally rank streamers by metrics such as views and transaction volumes, and take heightened regulatory measures in relation to key live streaming operators.
+In addition, online live streaming marketing platforms are also required to establish and maintain risk management systems to guard against high-risk marketing activities, including taking measures such as pop-up warnings, limiting traffic, and suspending live streaming.
+On October 29, 2019, SARFT issued the Notice on Strengthening Administration of Online Audio-visual and E-commerce Live Programs and Advertising Programs During the "Double 11" Period, pointing out that online audio-visual e-commerce live programs and advertising programs (including information services, product placement, creative interpolation, live streaming shopping, short-video shopping, etc.) are important components of online audio-visual program services, and the content of the programs shall comply with both advertising management laws and regulations and relevant regulations on the management of online audio-visual programs.
+However, there are substantial uncertainties as to the interpretation and implementation of this notice, and it is unclear as to whether and to what extent companies engaged in live streaming shopping will be subject to these new requirements.
+We have no longer provided the live-stream shopping service on our own platforms, and we strategically upgraded live streaming by emphasizing the development of short videos and content marketing since 2022.